DexterHuang/CyberCodeOnline/Rules.md

 * Any illegal activities will get you instantly banned -- including but not limited to -- harrassing underage person you met in game

 ### Chat Rules
+**All rules are listed here, there is NO "unwritten rules", but be respectful and stop if other players don't like what you are sending in chat**
 #### Not Allowed:
 * unfriendly, disrespectful to others opinion / offensive or pssive agressive messages (Expample, racist, sexist comments)
 * non-family-friendly chat